hashicorp/katakoda/consul-application-aware-intentions/intro.md

 # Application Aware Intentions With Consul Service Mesh

-In this hands-on lab, you will operate a Consul datacenter, deployed using Docker, to configure application aware intentions.
+In this hands-on lab you will configure and deploy application aware intentions to a pre-existing Consul datacenter.

 In this tutorial, you will: